American Psychological Association Clinician’s Corner: Serving Military Veterans: Understanding Their Experiences and Clinical Implications

 With more than 2.3 million Americans now having deployed to the war zones in Iraq and Afghanistan, the prevalence of psychological problems in the veteran population is an increasingly significant public health problem.
 Mental health clinicians need to understand the unique experiences and needs of this population, whether they are treating the veterans themselves or working with their partners and families.
 This workshop provides a wealth of information about this population that will be useful in guiding clinical work regardless of professional focus or theoretical orientation.

 Massachusetts General Hospital Psychiatry Academy’s free, online training series helps health care professionals in the community recognize and address the challenges faced by Iraq and Afghanistan veterans and their families.
 The series is presented as a community service by the Red Sox Foundation and Massachusetts General Hospital Home Base Program and the National Center for PTSD, U.S. Department of Veterans Affairs.
+All sessions offer continuing education credits for physicians, nurses, social workers, psychologists, and licensed mental health counselors.

 CDP partnered with Joining Forces to present a series of hour-long webinars on November 10-14, 2014.
 These five webinars focused on helping service members, veterans and their families and featured numerous guest presenters from a variety of great organizations.
 Topics include military culture, taking a military health history, military and veteran transitions, parents of service members and telehealth.